-This formulation retains the scale sensitivity of the original Cramèr distance and allows for stochastic optimization with unbiased gradients.
-In Appendix~\ref{sec:cramer}, we provide detailed derivations and prove that this surrogate acts as a valid distance function and preserves contraction properties under the distributional Bellman operator under its maximal form.
+This formulation, using the linear transport cost $|y_i - y_j|$, retains the scale sensitivity of the original Cramér distance ($l_2(cX,cY) = \sqrt{c} \, l_2(X,Y)$) and allows for stochastic optimization with unbiased gradients.
+In Appendix sections D and E, we prove that this surrogate acts as a valid distance function and preserves contraction properties under the distributional Bellman operator.